Changes to the Caregiver Program

 Though it has a time limit, the Interim Pathway for Caregivers still affords caregivers a path to permanent residence, which reflects well on Canada’s humanitarian tradition.

 This article was a general explanation of the changes to the caregiver programs and is neither a guide nor a legal opinion.
 Readers who are interested in the programs may visit the IRCC website for details.
-Remember that immigration policies change from time to time without notice, so applicants are advised to consult the IRCC website for up-to-date information or consult with an authorized representative before proceeding with their application.
+Remember that immigration policies change from time to time without notice, so applicants are advised to consult the IRCC website or provincial immigration websites.
+For example, search Saskatchewan Immigration, for up-to-date information or consult with an authorized representative before proceeding with their application.